pearagit/pearasys/README.md

 # pearapci

-`pearapci` is a command-line tool for easily binding and unbinding PCIe device drivers by writing to [sysfs](https://www.kernel.org/doc/Documentation/ABI/testing/sysfs-bus-pci), primarily for use with switching between using a gpu between `vfio-pci` and an OEM driver.
+`pearapci` is a command-line tool for easily binding and unbinding PCIe device drivers by writing to [sysfs](https://www.kernel.org/doc/Documentation/ABI/testing/sysfs-bus-pci), primarily for use with switching a gpu between `vfio-pci` and an OEM driver.

 ## Examples